The da Vinci Cam Hammer is a fascinating machine highlighting Leonardo da Vinci‘s incredible foresight and ingenuity.

 The da Vinci Cam Hammer offered significant improvements in efficiency over traditional hand tools.

-During the Industrial Revolution, these hammers could achieve up to twenty strikes per second using gravity combined with the mechanical lifting action of the cam.
+During the Industrial Revolution, these hammers could deliver up to 20 strikes per second, using gravity combined with the cam’s mechanical lifting action.

 This level of speed was instrumental in shaping and forming metal quickly and precisely.